commontoolsinc/RFC/rfc/sigil.md

 ###### Default Behavior (`overwrite: "this"`)

-When assigning a value to a property that is a link with a `overwrite: "this"` (default) setting, property is **replaced with a value**:
+When assigning a value to a property that is a link with an `overwrite: "this"` (default) setting, the property is **replaced with the value**:

 ```json
 // Before state